madhubabuv/dtd/README.md

 python train.py --data_path <place holder> --checkpoint_dir <place holder> --num_epochs 20 --learning_rate 0.0001
 ```

-Licence
+License
 --------
 This repository is released under the MIT Licence license as found in the LICENSE file.

-Acknowledgements
+Acknowledgments
 ---------
-This project would not have been possible without replying the awesome repo [Unimatch][unimatch_git].
+This project would not have been possible without the awesome repo [Unimatch][unimatch_git].
 We thank the original others for their excellent work

 [Madhu]: https://www.cs.ox.ac.uk/people/madhu.vankadari/
 [Sam]: https://www.cs.ox.ac.uk/people/samuel.hodgson/